gabPicard/Markowitz-Model/README.md

 # Markowitz-Model
-A Python package made to optimize portfolios using Markowitz model
+A Python package made to optimize portfolios using Markowitz model.

+This is a personal project